 At Mason, we develop and utilize advanced control-theoretic tools to design, build, and deploy large teams of heterogeneous robots working together to complete various tasks.
 Our areas of expertise include:

 Scheduling and Control Co-design for Cyber Physical Human Systems

-Cyber Physical Human Systems (CPHSs) represent an emerging multi-disciplinary field that has seen fast recent growth with the advancement of autonomy and networked communication.
-Our research in CPHS reaches unexplored territory in the intersection of control theory and real-time systems theory.
-The research goal is to maximize the benefit of the advancement in information technology, control theory, real-time scheduling and computational science to enable more social and economic benefits for future human society.
-The general applications include Cyber-Physical Systems (CPS), the Internet of Things (IoT), intelligent traffic management and human robot interaction.
+Cyber-Physical Human Systems (CPHSs) represent an emerging multi-disciplinary field that has seen fast recent growth with the advancement of autonomy and networked communication.
+Our research in CPHS reaches unexplored territory in the intersection of control and real-time systems theories.
+The research goal is to maximize the benefit of the advancement in information technology, control theory, real-time scheduling, and computational science to enable more social and economic benefits for future human society.
+The general applications include Cyber-Physical Systems (CPS), the Internet of Things (IoT), intelligent traffic management, and human-robot interaction.
 Principal investigator: Ningshi Yao

 Human and Robot Interaction

-With increasing penetration of robots in industry and everyday life, cooperation between humans and robots is quickly becoming unavoidable.
-It is extremely important that robot interact with humans safely and naturally, and to this end, the study of human robot interaction (HRI) has enjoyed recent research interests.
-Research in this domain require a good balance between model-based methods and learning-based methods, and between fully autonomy and human guidance.
-Our research aims to address the challenges in human robot interaction including human attention allocation and optimization, human and robot joint decision making, learning based adaptation, and trust-based control.
+With the increasing penetration of robots in industry and everyday life, cooperation between humans and robots is quickly becoming unavoidable.
+A robot must interact with humans safely and naturally, and to this end, the study of human-robot interaction (HRI) has enjoyed recent research interests.
+Research in this domain requires a good balance between model-based and learning-based methods and between full autonomy and human guidance.
+Our research aims to address the challenges in human-robot interaction including human attention allocation and optimization, human and robot joint decision-making, learning-based adaptation, and trust-based control.
 Principal investigator: Ningshi Yao

 Reconstructing Firing Rate Dynamics in Brain Neural Networks